pachyderm/docs-content/latest/manage/helm-values/pachd.md

     # Setting it to false is analogous to passing --no-rbac to pachctl
     # deploy.
     create: true
+  # Set up default resources for pipelines that don't include any requests or limits.
+The values
+  # are k8s resource quantities, so "1Gi", "2", etc.  Set to "0" to disable setting any defaults.
+  defaultPipelineCPURequest: ""
+  defaultPipelineMemoryRequest: ""
+  defaultPipelineStorageRequest: ""
+  defaultSidecarCPURequest: ""
+  defaultSidecarMemoryRequest: ""
+  defaultSidecarStorageRequest: ""
 ```
 {{% /wizardResult %}}
 {{% /wizardResults %}}